Why Cypress tree and roots to define a company?

 With each season, a tree grows new branches.
-Some branches fall away, some continue to grow through the entire life of the tree.
-Branches sway in the wind, leaves rustling, providing a canopy of shade for the ground below, feeding the tree by drinking the sunlight, and withstanding weather through nimble design.
-The branches both provide nourishment to the tree and are the product of growth.
-They grow up, they grow out, they produce flowers, they produce seeds, and when they drop their leaves with the turn of fall, they teach up to let go of what is not serving us.
-Sometimes its time for a branch to fall off the tree entirely.
+Some branches fall away, some continue to grow throughout the entire life of the tree.
+Branches sway in the wind, leaves rustle, providing a canopy of shade for the ground below, feeding the tree by drinking the sunlight and withstanding weather through nimble design.
+The branches both nourish the tree and are the product of growth.
+They grow up, they grow out, they produce flowers, they produce seeds, and when they drop their leaves with the turn of fall, they teach to let go of what is not serving us.
+Sometimes it's time for a branch to fall off the tree entirely.

 What branches are you growing in your life?

-Originally from Tennessee and currently based out of Salt Lake City, I earned my degree in Outdoor Recreation with an emphasis in Tourism and have worked a more different career in the climbing industry.
-Additionally, I have been an educator, facilitator, and guide in the Southeast and across the West.
-What these roles have in common are teaching, learning to share.
-And yet somehow all of that felt different than the world I pursued that really made me feel alive.
-In the world of yoga, embodiment, herbals, mythology, magic, and intuition.
-After the last three years of herbal school, I am starting to learn to trust my own inner voice and begin sharing this herbal magic with you through Cypress Roots Craft Herbalism.
+Originally from Tennessee, having spent a season based out of Salt Lake City, I have now landed in Nucla, CO.
+I earned my degree in Outdoor Recreation with an emphasis in Tourism and have worked a more different career in the climbing industry.
+I have also been an educator, facilitator, and guide in the Southeast and West.
+What these roles have in common are teaching, and learning to share.
+And yet somehow, all of that felt different than the world I pursued that made me feel alive in the world of yoga, embodiment, herbals, mythology, magic, and intuition.
+After the last six years of herbal school, I am starting to learn to trust my inner voice and begin sharing this herbal magic with you through Cypress Roots Craft Herbalism.

 The journey of learning continues, and each day is a gift.